Privacy · Last updated 6 July 2026

 Optional.
 Face ID unlocks Privacy Mode (which hides journal entries, photos, and AI chats).
 Biometric data never leaves the Secure Enclave.

 Retrography uses your private iCloud container to sync data between your own devices.
-We have no access to this container — it is Apple-managed and encrypted between your devices under your Apple ID.
+I have no access to this container — it's Apple-managed and encrypted between your devices under your Apple ID.
 If you delete the app or your iCloud data, it's gone.

 Retrography has no user accounts and no analytics SDK inside the app.
-The only time data leaves your device is when AI features are enabled — chat, per-entry summaries, or recap summaries — or when you opt in to optional integrations (Last.fm, in-app purchases, "On This Day").
+The only time data leaves your device is when AI features are enabled — chat, per-entry summaries, recap summaries, or on-request writing help — or when you opt in to optional integrations (Last.fm, in-app purchases, "On This Day").

 AI chat, per-entry summaries, and recaps

-Retrography uses AWS Bedrock to power three AI features.
-All three follow the same path: the App contacts our authentication proxy on Netlify to get short-lived AWS credentials, then sends the request directly from your device to Amazon Web Services (AWS) Bedrock.
+Retrography uses AWS Bedrock to power these.
+They all follow the same path: the App contacts my authentication proxy on Netlify to get short-lived AWS credentials, then sends the request directly from your device to Amazon Web Services (AWS) Bedrock.
 The proxy itself never sees the contents of your prompts.

 - Per-entry summaries.
-When the "AI summary on save" toggle in Settings is on, saving a journal entry automatically sends the entry's text to AWS Bedrock for a one-time short summary (~500 characters).
+When the summary-on-save option is on, saving a journal entry sends the entry's text to AWS Bedrock for a one-time short summary (~500 characters).
 The summary is written back into the entry on your device; the model response is then discarded.
-This runs in the background after you save — there is no separate confirmation per entry.
-You can disable it at any time in Settings, and existing entries that already have a summary are not re-sent.
+Existing entries that already have a summary are not re-sent.

 - Recap summaries (weekly, monthly, yearly).
-When the recap features are enabled, the App periodically sends entry text or prior short summaries to AWS Bedrock to generate weekly, monthly, and yearly recap summaries shown in the Journal Explorer.
-Generation is triggered when you open a period that doesn't yet have a recap, or when an existing recap is older than its source content.
+When recaps are enabled, the App sends entry text or prior short summaries to AWS Bedrock to generate the recaps shown in the Journal Explorer — when you open a period that doesn't yet have one, or when an existing recap is older than its source content.

 - AI chat.
-When you ask a question in the chat surface, the request includes: the text of your prompt, the selected context (which you can preview before sending), and any photos you attach — together with each photo's capture date and (if present) GPS coordinates — so the model can describe what's in the photo.
-Photos you attach to a chat are also written to the App's private Documents folder so they persist in your chat history.
+When you ask a question in chat, the request includes the text of your prompt, the context you selected (which you can preview before sending), and any photos you attach — with each photo's capture date and, if present, GPS coordinates — so the model can describe what's in the photo.
+Photos you attach are also written to the App's private Documents folder so they persist in your chat history.
 That local copy is not synced to iCloud and is not sent anywhere else.

 - AWS Bedrock runs Anthropic's Claude language model on AWS infrastructure.
 Anthropic does not receive your data; AWS hosts the model weights.
 Per Bedrock's service terms, AWS does not use customer content to train foundation models and does not share it with model providers.

-- We do not store the content of your AI prompts, journal text, photos, or model responses on our servers.
-The only thing our backend retains tied to your install is a per-device entitlement record (current AI Pro subscription state and the most recent transaction IDs for replay protection — described below under "Authentication proxy" and "In-app purchases").
+- I do not store the content of your AI prompts, journal text, photos, or model responses on my servers.
+The only thing my backend keeps tied to your install is a per-device entitlement record (subscription state and recent transaction IDs for replay protection).

 - See: AWS Service Terms (section 50 covers Bedrock) and AWS Privacy.